-You will spend the evening in an magnificently eccentric hotel in Crinan.
+You will spend the evening in a magnificently eccentric hotel in Crinan.
 The Crinan Hotel is located on Scotland’s beautiful west coast on the waterfront at Loch Crinan.
 You can take in the genuine warmth and colourful hospitality that is provided with the hotel.

 The Lagavulin Distillery is located in a small bay near the south coast of Islay near the ruins of Dunveg Castle.
 It is thought to be one of the longest established distilleries in the country.
 It began its distilling journey back in 1742 providing distinctive peat-smoke aroma which has won numerous awards.
-Lagavulin is a spirit which likes to take its time.

 Ardbeg is your last distillery of the day.
 Its white washed walls can be found nestling in a rocky cove on Islay’s souther tip.
 Ardbeg claims to produce the peatiest whisky in Islay.
 Boasting several official bottlings, Ardbeg has garnered an array of accolades in recent years from Jim Murray’s Whisky Bible and at international spirit ratings competitions.